How Many Lives Can a Polyester Garment Have?

 How many lives can a single polyester garment really have—and how many times can polyester be recycled before quality drops?

 Here’s the honest, decision-useful answer: under today’s mainstream mechanical recycling systems, most polyester garments get about 1–2 wearable “technical lives.”
 After that, the material is usually downcycled into lower-value applications.
-Enzymatic recycling (as explored by companies like Carbios) aims to reset PET back to its original monomers, which could enable many more fiber-to-fiber / textile-to-textile cycles—but it is still scaling up.
+Enzymatic recycling, as explored by companies like Carbios, aims to reset PET back to its original monomers, which could enable many more fiber-to-fiber and textile-to-textile cycles—but it is still scaling up.

 In this article, polyester is examined from two angles:

-• How polyester garments are produced and mechanically recycled today (and why that usually means 1–2 lives)
+- How polyester garments are produced and mechanically recycled today, and why that usually means just 1–2 lives

-• How enzymatic recycling could extend polyester’s lifecycle by enabling textile-to-textile loops
+- How enzymatic recycling could extend polyester’s lifecycle by enabling more genuine textile-to-textile loops

-Quick Answer: How Many Times Can Polyester Be Recycled?
+Quick Answer: Is Polyester Recyclable, and How Many Times Can It Be Recycled?

-• Mechanical recycling: typically 1–2 cycles for apparel-grade performance before quality and consistency drop.
+Mechanical recycling: polyester is recyclable, but typically only for about 1–2 cycles of apparel-grade performance before quality and consistency drop.

-• Enzymatic recycling: breaks PET down into PTA + MEG, then rebuilds it into PET with virgin-like properties, making multiple loops possible in theory—assuming collection, sorting, and industrial capacity scale.
+Enzymatic recycling: this approach breaks PET down into PTA + MEG, then rebuilds it into PET with virgin-like properties, making multiple loops possible in theory—assuming collection, sorting, and industrial capacity scale.

 1. How Polyester Garments Are Made Today